Becoming a Product Manager

 Additionally, some firms hire individuals directly from firms in the target market segment.
 There are many paths into this interesting and important role.

-Career Path for Product Managers
+Career Outlook for Product Managers